 Directions:

-- Cook tuna steaks according to your preferred doneness method.
+- Cook tuna by your favorite method.

 - Drizzle with vinaigrette before serving.